1amLonewolf/ExcellentLifeFoundation/README.md

 ## Project Overview

-The Excellent Life Foundation website is built using HTML5 and CSS3, featuring a clean, accessible design that highlights the organization's mission, programs, and impact.
+The Excellent Life Foundation website is built using HTML5, CSS3, and JavaScript, featuring a clean, accessible design that highlights the organization's mission, programs, and impact.
 The site follows modern web practices with a focus on user experience and accessibility.

 ## Features

 - Responsive design that works on all device sizes
 - Modern, clean layout with intuitive navigation
 - Program showcase section highlighting key initiatives
-- Impact statistics display
+- Impact statistics display with custom images
 - Volunteer and donation calls-to-action
 - Newsletter subscription
 - Social media integration